Jonathan-Cherrett/ProgrammingMayo/samrobbins.md

 #Consistency and quality of visual presentation - Good
 * Pretty good, but the quantum computing page uses a different format for headings
 * For some reason I couldn't find, the distance between the picture of mayo and the word mayo is smaller on the machine learning page than all the other pages
+# Quality of written presentation - Excellent
+I couldn't find any spelling mistakes and the paragraphs were all good.
 #Validity of HTML - Sound
 * All pages failed the HTML validator, they had no impact on the displayed page, but they should have been fixed nonetheless.
 * This didn't show in the HTML validator, but almost none of your pages had the javascript imported for the navbar to work on mobile